Understanding recording consent

 What you can set in a consent profile

-The consent profile includes settings that are applied to team members with that consent profile.
+Set up different consent profiles so that team members can comply with the regulations of the regions they work with most.
 Define the consent page, audio prompt, and the pre-call email settings.

 Consent page settings